Skip to main content

 The Multilingual strategy tests an AI system's ability to handle and process inputs in multiple languages, potentially uncovering inconsistencies in behavior across different languages or bypassing language-specific content filters.

-This strategy is particularly important in light of research highlighting the multilingual jailbreak challenges.
-This strategy is also useful for generating test cases in your native language.
+This strategy is particularly important in light of research highlighting multilingual jailbreak vulnerabilities.
+It's also useful for generating test cases in your native language.

 info

-This will generate multilingual test cases for all selected strategies.
-For example, if you're running the Crescendo strategy, it will generate test cases for crescendo in all of the languages you specify.
+This strategy generates multilingual test cases for all selected strategies.
+For example, if you're running the Crescendo strategy, it will generate test cases for Crescendo in all languages you specify.

-This is a benefit because it allows you to test all of our strategies in multiple languages, however it does increase the total number of test cases generated (plugins * strategies * languages).
+This allows you to test all strategies in multiple languages, though it increases the total number of test cases generated (plugins × strategies × languages).

 strategies: